HAWKER HURRICANE LF738

 In the late 80's it was decided by the RAF to bring all the Hurricane and Spitfire gate guardians in from the cold with a view to restoring them to either flying or static condition.
-Hurricane LF738 was the very last of the RAF's guardian Hurricanes and one that had stood outside St Georges Chapel at Biggin Hill since 1954.
-Its war service was mainly bomber co-operation and training as the records state.
+Hurricane LF738 was the very last of the RAF's guardian Hurricanes and one that had stood outside St George's Chapel at Biggin Hill since 1954.
+The records states that its war service was mainly bomber co-operation and training

 It was delivered from Hawker's factory nn September 29 1942 as part of the 10th production batch of Mk II and Mk IV Hurricanes.
 After some time at No.22 MU, it was delivered in March 1943 to No.1682 Bomber Defence Training Flight at Enstone, Oxfordshire.
 This unit had previously used American Curtiss Tomahawks but were in the process of phasing them out in favour of Hurricanes.
 The main task of the unit was to keep air gunners current with advances in aerial gunnery.
 Hurricane LF738 was to keep this role for around a year before it went to No.22 OTU at Wellesbourne Mountford in 1944, where it remained until the end of the war and disbandment of the OTU.
 It then became an instructional airframe for display purposes.